ranniepeng/Ran_portfolio/final-project-part-two.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Wireframes / storyboards
-> Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing/storyboards.
-Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of the story you want to share with your reader.
-Note: you can build these elements out directly in Shorthand this week if you wish.
-Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
-The assignment page on Canvas includes many important details for completing Part II of the final project.

-Text here!

 # User research
 ## Target audience

 In general, I would like to target not only anyone interested in art and museum collection developments but also more internal industry-related art/collection managers in this story.
 For the general public who are interested in art, I would like to provide them with more data and visualization to help them have a concrete idea of a museum's collection and the artworks it holds.
 For art managers, I hope such storytelling can provide them with a more quantitative approach to understanding and deciding the museum's collection.